sobti/TSAI/S15/readme.md

    -  I have divided the dataset in 8 set of 50K each so that my model can see all the images atleast for few epocs as it is quite difficult to train 400L images at one go.

-   -  The training was of incremental manner , after each iteration of 50K images , i saved the weight .And used same weight to train next lot.
+   -  The training was of incremental manner , after each iteration of 50K images , I saved the weight .And used same weight to train next lot.

    -  After creating final weight , i fed the Pretrained weight to 400K images for three epochs.

    - This method helped me to attain a Test set-  Average loss: 0.0278 in 3 Epochs.

-   - Just to **NOTE** , As training is done to small gray scale images , Depth Prediction clerity is compromised here .
+   - Just to **NOTE** , As training is done to small gray scale images , Depth Prediction clarity is compromised here .

   ### Final Model link : [Final Model](https://github.com/sobti/TSAI/blob/master/S15/Final_Combined(128%2C128)_400k_Train_Model.ipynb)